matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 are advised to attach the `m.thread` relation to replies that target an event containing a `m.thread` relation.

 Thread-ready clients should always include an `m.in_reply_to` property when sending a threaded event.
 It should always reference the latest message-like event in the thread unless a user is explicitly replying to another event.
-The rich reply fallback should be hidden in a thread context unless it contains the new `render_in` field as described in the previous section.
+The rich reply fallback should be hidden in a thread context unless it contains the new `m.display_reply_fallback` field as described in the previous section.

 ```jsonc
 "m.relates_to": {